draperlaboratory/cbat_tools/wp/lib/bap_wp/README.md

 invoke a WP computation over a bap subroutine or block.

 The file [src/precondition.mli] describes the main API.
-The general approach is to use `mk_default_env` or `mk_inline_env` to create an analysis environment, and then call `visit_sub` with a given postcondition and subroutine, to get the corresponding precondition, which can then be checked with `check`.
+The general approach is to use `mk_env` to create an analysis environment, and then call `visit_sub` with a given postcondition and subroutine, to get the corresponding precondition, which can then be checked with `check`.